 - 2 How to service a lawn mower / Briggs and Stratton, Rover, Victa

-- 3 Lawnmower won’t start after sitting for a while
+- 3 The lawnmower won’t start after sitting for a while

 - 4 Lawn mower died while mowing and won’t start